 |Dozierende||Dorothee Bentz (firstname.lastname@example.org, BeurteilerIn)|

-1) PhD students from the doctoral program PI-PSY
+1) PhD students from the doctoral program HI-PSY

 If you cannot attend a workshop that you have signed up for, please cancel your course registration as soon as possible by sending an e-mail to email@example.com.
 This will allow other PhD students interested in the course to move up from the waiting list.
 After the university’s official registration period has ended, cancelled course will be assessed with NE.
-Course registrations can be cancelled until one week before the workshops begins.
+Course registrations can be can-celled until one week before the workshops begins.
+In the case of late cancellations, participants will not be considered for course registration in the next three months of the lecture periods and will be removed from the registration list of any course they have signed up during these three upcoming months of the lecture periods.

 ECTS-points are awarded only for 100% course attendance.